gesturesAidl/video_processor/README.md

 The results are as follows:
-![Loss and accuracy for augmentation trial I](images/augm_trial1.png) As can be seen, overfitting occurs from epoch 48 approx. There isn’t any improvement due to data augmentation since validation loss is lower than the best values obtained :bangbang: previously :bangbang:, besides the fact that validation accuracy doesn't even reach 0.8.
+![Loss and accuracy for augmentation trial I](images/augm_trial1.png)

+As can be seen, overfitting occurs from epoch 48 approx. There isn’t any improvement due to data augmentation since validation loss is lower than the best values obtained previously, besides the fact that validation accuracy doesn't even reach 0.8.

 ---